-- 1. Enter Installer code (4112) + [#] + 3. - NOTE: If the communicator is in the process of sending a report to the central station, the system will not go into the Sniffer mode.
-If so, wait a few minutes and try again. - 2.
-The keypad will display all zone numbers of wireless units programmed into the system.
+1. Enter Installer code (4112) + [#] + 3.

+Note: If the communicator is in the process of sending a report to the central station, the system will not go into the Sniffer mode.
+If so, wait a few minutes and try again.

+- 2. The keypad will display all zone numbers which have a non-zero Zone Type (even if serial numbers were not learned yet).
 Fault each transmitter in turn, causing each one to send a signal.
 As the system receives a signal from each of the transmitters, the zone number of that transmitter will disappear from the display.
 The transmitters may be checked upon installation, or in an installed system. - 3.
 When all transmitters have been checked, exit the Sniffer mode by keying Installer Code (4112) + OFF.